 The boundaries are shown on this map: (3.28mb).

-Further information about the NNR and its wildlife can be found on the Holkham Estate website.
+Further information about the NNR, its wildlife and how to visit can be found on the Holkham Estate website.

 Hill Farm Office,